deanturpin/WebGL/readme.md

 ```

 ### The canvas object
-To avoid any dependency with the tags defined in the HTML&mdash;specifically the
+To avoid any dependency with the tags defined in the HTML the canvas is created
-canvas tag&mdash;the canvas is create dynamically by the JavaScript.
-This means
+dynamically by the JavaScript.
+This means everything within the script tag can
-everything within the script tag can be included as an external script without
+be included as an external script without concerning yourself with HTML to
-concerning yourself with HTML to support it.
+support it.

 ```js
 // Create canvas